Basic Composition - Leading Lines

 The purpose of leading lines is to guide the eyes deeper into the scene toward a focal point and give the scene depth.
 While there are several ways to use leading lines, they always begin at the edge of the frame (typically on the lower portion) and move inward.
 Some leading lines are well defined, such as in the image above and the one below.
 In the image above, the metal handrails in the Mammoth Cave National Park are obvious leading lines and when I composed the image, I made sure they began at the bottom edge of the frame.

 Because most leading lines are not obvious and largely depend on the photographer being able to recognize them, using a wide-angle lens will help to make them more obvious.
-A wide-angle perspective makes close objects look more dramatic as the background appears much farther away.
+A wide-angle perspective makes close objects look more dramatic as the background appearsfarther away.
 This provides the scene a greater depth of field.
 As the foreground objects are “pulled” from the bottom corners of the frame, diagonal lines will look more obvious and these give a strong energy to the scene, such as the rocky beach scene below.

 When there is more than one leading line, they can converge toward a vanishing point which can be quite dramatic and eye catching.
 Because I photograph mostly on water, I often see converging lines created from clouds in the sky and their reflections as see below in an Everglades prairie.